KPackratt2k/S-ENC-YUV/README.md

 - Heat shrink tubes
 - Soldering iron
 - A drill with 2mm (5/16") and 6mm (1/4") drill bits
+- Q-Tip (for cleaning any residing flux)
+- Isopropyl alcohol (for cleaning any residing flux)

 ### Advanced Board Configurations